19hours/sg-statutes/Acts/Health Promotion Board Act.md

 “Chairman” means the Chairman of the Board and includes a temporary Chairman appointed under section 8;

-“Chief Executive” means the Chief Executive of the Board appointed under section 15 and includes any person acting in that capacity;
+“Chief Executive” means the Chief Executive of the Board, and includes any individual acting in that capacity;

+[Act 5 of 2018 wef 01/04/2018]

 “member” means a member of the Board.